About

 Areas of expertise

-Community-led and participatory research · health equity · drug user health and overdose prevention · non-punitive drug policy · mass incarceration and re-entry · jail-based peer-led care · qualitative and arts-based research · Harm Reduction · community organizing · coalition-building · peer support · systems change · lived and living expertise leadership · peer-led street outreach implementation · FTIR drug checking · relationship-driven engagement models.
+Community-led and participatory research · Health equity · Drug user health and overdose prevention · Non-punitive drug policy · Mass incarceration · Peer-led access to care · Qualitative and arts-based research · Community organizing · Coalition-building · Peer support · Systems change · Lived and living expertise leadership · Peer-led street outreach implementation · Relationship-driven public health engagement models · Storytelling and narrative change · Community advisory board development · Policy strategy and advocacy · Training and technical assistance · Arts-based dissemination · Overdose prevention education · Community-centered public health strategy.

 Education